olivroy/brisk/README.md

-In addition to the `br()` function, `brisk` also has an `mcda()` function which performs in exactly the same way as `br()`, except that it imposes additional constraints which are typical in the MCDA analys (e.g. that weights sum to 1 and that observed outputs of the utility functions are contrained between 0 and 1).
+In addition to the `br()` function, `brisk` also has an `mcda()` function which performs in exactly the same way as `br()`, except that it imposes additional constraints which are typical in the MCDA analyses (e.g. that weights sum to 1 and that observed outputs of the utility functions are constrained between 0 and 1).

 Also note that the `br()` and `mcda()` functions can process an arbitrary number of benefits, risks, and groups, allowing it to handle a